eclipse/vorto/tutorials/tutorial_map_device_data.md

 ## Prerequisite

+- You have successfully booked the following services:
+	- Bosch IoT Things Service
+	- Bosch IoT Permissions Service
 - [Create and Publish](tutorial-create_and_publish_with_web_editor.md) an information model matching the semantics of the device
-- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
 - [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.

 ## Steps